Best Accuracy Option: Vixa V12 Fairway Wood

 For golfers that need help getting the ball into the air from the fairway, the Vixa V12 Fairway Wood will definitely improve their quality of contact.
-With a shallow clubhead that focuses impact behind the lower half of the golf ball, the V12 offers simple, high launch with a perfect arc.
+With a shallow club head that focuses impact behind the lower half of the ball, the V12 offers simple, high launch with a perfect arc.

 Great for beginners and high handicappers, the Vixa V12 is available at an affordable price, making it a nice buy for golfers on a budget.

-An accurate fairway wood that provides enough proficiency to work from tee box or fairway, the Vixa V12 is worth checking out if you are looking to increase your swing speed and carry for more distance.
+As one of the accurate fairway woods that provide enough proficiency to work from tee box or fairway, the Vixa V12 is worth checking out if you are looking to increase your swing speed and carry for more distance.